Table Of Content

 PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) and PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) are complex conditions that often leave parents and traditional medical providers puzzled.

-At the heart of PANDAS/PANS lies dysautonomia — the dysfunction of the autonomic nervous system.
+At the heart of PANDAS/PANS lies dysautonomia — the dysfunction of the Autonomic Nervous System.
 This imbalance between the sympathetic “fight or flight” response and the parasympathetic “rest and regulate” functions can trigger a cascade of neurological and immune system disruptions.
-Children with PANDAS/PANS often experience sudden onset of OCD, tics, anxiety, and behavioral changes, which are all closely tied to nervous system regulation.
+Children with PANDAS/PANS often experience a sudden onset of OCD, tics, anxiety, and behavioral changes, which are all closely tied to nervous system regulation.

 Understanding PANDAS/PANS through the lens of dysautonomia opens up new avenues for care.
 By addressing the underlying nervous system imbalance, rather than just managing symptoms, we can help restore proper neurological function and support the body’s natural healing processes.

-When children present with symptoms of dysautonomia, they are often met with a lack of understanding and limited treatment options within the conventional medical system.
-This is because many healthcare providers are not well-versed in recognizing and treating autonomic disorders and do not understand nervous system dysregulation much at all.
+When children present with symptoms of dysautonomia, they are often met with a lack of understanding and limited care options within the conventional medical system.
+This is because many healthcare providers are not well-versed in recognizing and caring for autonomic conditions and do not understand nervous system dysregulation much at all.

 A general pediatrician is just that, a “generalist” who in today’s traditional healthcare system often functions more as a “refer out specialist” than anything else.
 If your child complains of gut or digestive problems, you’re sent to a GI specialist.
 If they get sick often or struggle with autoimmune conditions like allergies and asthma, you’re sent to an immunologist or allergist.
 If they show any signs of neurological issues (which sadly need to be painfully obvious for a standard pediatrician to spot them) or early warning signs of autism, ADHD, or Sensory Processing Disorder, you’re sent to a neurologist.

-You arrive at each of these specialists with the hope of finally getting some answers and explanations as to what’s going on and what’s really causing your child’s struggles, and most importantly some solutions to address it and help them heal.
-But so often the opposite happens, and you leave with even more questions than answers and nothing but a recommendation for more medications to stuff down the symptoms but not actually address the root cause.
+You arrive at each of these specialists with the hope of finally getting some answers and explanations as to what’s going on and what’s really causing your child’s struggles, and most importantly, some solutions to address it and help them heal.
+But so often the opposite happens: you leave with even more questions than answers, and nothing but a recommendation for more medications to stuff down the signs, not actually address the root cause.

-Since the majority of children, teens, and young adults struggling with chronic health issues today actually have multiple different “systems” that are offline and dysfunctional, another massive frustration that family’s life Francesca’s face is this – finding out if they are all tied together.
+Since the majority of children, teens, and young adults struggling with chronic health issues today actually have multiple different “systems” that are offline and dysfunctional, another massive frustration that families like Francesca’s face is this: finding out if they are all tied together.

 Additionally, many of these medications come with potential side effects that can further compromise a child’s quality of life.
 For example, beta-blockers can cause fatigue, dizziness, and depression, while fludrocortisone can lead to electrolyte imbalances and edema.